inbravo/inbravo/README.md

 # Amit Dixit

 - 21 years in tech (`C/C++` → `Java/Scala` → `Python` → `AI/Agent`) — roughly 4 careers in dog years
-- Currently evolving from legacy specialist to AI generalist by making AI understand what you *meant*, and making legacy systems understand it's *time*
+- Currently evolving from legacy specialist to AI generalist — making AI understand what you *meant*, and making legacy systems understand it's *time*
 - Working with Tier-1 European banks on the two problems that quietly block enterprise AI
   - Context you can't Trust.
   - Estates too brittle to Modernize.